| November 2009 The previous two weekends wrapped up the 2009 season for me. The second

 feedback when the auctioneer walks back and forth in front of the speakers but still keep

+it loud.
 The show was full with some new exhibitors and equipment.
 It's

+always a good place to meet friends and learn the latest.
 So '09 is over..., a lot was learned, some changes will be made, and

-Well, we have put the 2009 racing season to rest.
+that gives me the optimism for a better run in 20-10.
+October 2009, Well, we have put the 2009 racing season to rest.
 The car and motors

 are in one piece, race car perched on jack stands, fluids removed, metals oiled for

+winter.
 With everything stored away for now, I have taken the remaining fall

 outdoor time to hustle the projects that were set aside while racing commanded my